ComposableFi/mantis-docs/docs/protocol/intent-lifecycle.md

 4. Intent Update: The Auctioneer selects the best bid and updates the intent using updateIntent.
 5. Execution: The winning Solver initiates an IBC transfer by sending an ICS20-transfer packet from Ethereum to Solana, encoding intent data in the packet's memo field.
 6. Destination Processing: Solana's IBC module processes the packet, calls onReceiveTransfer on Solana's escrow contract, and the contract releases 0.2 SOL to the user's Solana address.
-7. Completion: The user receives SOL on Solana, and the transaction is recorded in the Rollup.
+7. Completion: The user receives SOL on Solana, and the transaction is recorded.
 8. Failure Handling: If the transfer fails or times out, the escrow contract on Ethereum allows the user to reclaim their 10 ETH.

 # Security